luciotato/LiteScript/devel/source/v0.8/interfaces/PMREX.lite.md

-#PMREX, poor's man RegEx
+#PMREX - Tokenizer helper
+PMREX is composed of three functions which are simple but enough to tokenize a stream of chars (unicode)

+By using this functions we can avoid Regex Patterns to tokenize

 ### public function whileRanges(chunk:string, rangesStr:string) returns string

-whileRanges, advance from start, while the char is in the ranges specified. will return string upto first char not in range, or chunk string if all chars in range e.g.: whileRanges("123ABC",0,"0-9J-Z") will return "123" e.g.: whileRanges("123ABC",0,"0-9A-Z") will return "123ABC" because all chars are in range
+whileRanges, advance while the char is in the ranges specified. will return string up to first char not in range, or entire string if all chars are in ranges e.g.: whileRanges("123ABC","0-9") will return "123" e.g.: whileRanges("123ABC","0-9A-Z") will return "123ABC" because all chars are in range

         var len = chunk.length

-        //parse ranges into an array [[from,to],[from,to]...]
+        //normalize ranges
         var ranges = parseRanges(rangesStr)

         //advance while in any of the ranges